astro-campianta/Stellar-spectra-analysis-toolkit/README.md

 pip install numpy matplotlib astropy scipy
 ```

-## Development and collaboration histort
+## Development and collaboration history

 This Python code was developed by Camilla Pianta during her collaboration with Dr. Antonino Milone’s research group, as part of a research project on multiple stellar populations (see Milone et al., 2025, https://arxiv.org/abs/2503.19214).